linode/docs/docs/guides/databases/redis/using-redis-hashes/index.md

 2) "example_user"
 {{< /output >}}

-You can also delete an entire hash using the `DEL` command:
+You can also delete an entire hash using the `DEL` command.

     DEL example_user_hash